 Cultural Arts Academy Charter School At Spring Creek (the "School") is a public charter school, as defined by Article 56 of The New York State Education Law, which provides education based on an academically rigorous arts education program that promotes superior scholarship and strong cultural arts proficiency.
 On February 9, 2010, the Board of Regents of the University of the State of New York (the "State") granted the School a provisional charter valid for a term of five years and renewable upon expiration.
-The charter was extended until June 30, 2017 and the School is currently in the process of renewing their charter.
+On April 4, 2017, the charter was extended until June 30, 2020.
 The School operates under this charter and the State is responsible for oversight of the School's operations.